markryanbotha/crm/README.md

 - The application is built using TypeScript, a statically typed superset of JavaScript.
 - The frontend uses React, a popular JavaScript library for building user interfaces.
-- The PostgreSQL database is hosted in the cloud using SupaBase
+- The PostgreSQL database is hosted in the cloud using [Supabase](https://supabase.com/docs/guides/database)]

 ## Technologies used